-Learn about NSW Competency Cards NSW RSA photo competency cards are a necessary requirement for work related to responsible service of alcohol in NSW (SITHFAB002 – Provide responsible service of alcohol).
-The competency card was introduced in 2011 and hold a … Continue reading →
+Learn about NSW Competency Cards NSW RSA photo competency cards are a necessary requirement for work related to responsible service of alcohol in NSW (SITHFAB022 – Provide responsible service of alcohol).
+The competency card was introduced in 2011 and hold … Continue reading →

-From 1 January 2015 onward any person in Australia or with an Australian visa who enrolls in any in any government recognised course or unit will need to obtain and provide a Unique Student Identifier (USI).
+From 1 January 2015 onward any person in Australia or with an Australian visa who enrols in any in any government recognised course or unit will need to obtain and provide a Unique Student Identifier (USI).
 What is the USI? … Continue reading →

 Is your white card recognized across Australia?
-If you are eligible to complete the online White Card training (CPCCWHS1001 – Prepare to work safely in the construction industry) you may receive a Queensland, WA Work Safe White card or White … Continue reading →
+If you are eligible to complete the online White Card training (CPCWHS1001 – Prepare to work safely in the construction industry) you may receive a different card depending on where you live.
+Each … Continue reading →

 This course is currently not available.